nhs-england-tools/terraform-aws-opennext/README.md

 ## Installation

-Copy and paste the following into your Terraform configuration, edit the variables, and then `terraform init`.
+Copy and paste the following into your Terraform configuration, edit the variables, and then run `terraform init`.

 ```tf
 module "opennext" {